 Megillat Esther: Repairing Sha’ul’s Mistake

 Students trace back Mordechai’s and Haman’s ancestry and see that Megillat Esther’s battle mirrors the battle their ancestors fought.
-Students learn how to use a concordance.

 Introduction

-Most students equate Haman with Amalek, for that is what they have been taught, based on traditional non-Biblical sources.
+Most students associate Haman with Amalek, as that is what they have been taught, based on traditional sources.
 Yet not once in Megillat Esther is Haman referred to as an Amaleki.
+In contrast, students often are unable to trace Mordechai’s ancestry to Sha’ul, even though the author–who, according to tradition is Esther herself–goes out of her way to stress it.

 In order to understand this lesson, students will need to know some background information:

-b) That the tribe of Benyamin sided and assimilated into the Kingdom of Yehuda.
+- The tribe of Benyamin sided and assimilated into the Kingdom of Yehuda.

 It is possible to explain this background before or during the course of the lesson, but it would be far more beneficial if the students had studied this material previously.